What is Anxiety and How to get help in San Diego?

 Anxiety treatment and OCD therapy in San Diego

+You do not have to keep living in survival mode.
+Resilience Counseling offers anxiety therapy for children, teens, and adults in San Diego and virtually throughout California.
+If anxiety has been limiting your life, reach out today to schedule a consultation and take the first step toward feeling more grounded, confident, and in control again.
 If anxiety is impacting your ability to fully live your life, treatment at Resilience Counseling can help you manage and overcome your worries and get back to living your life.
-Contact us for a free 15 minute phone call to find out more about my services.
+Our team of highly trained anxiety therapists are here to help.
+Contact us for a free 15 minute phone call to take the next step today!

 Information was adapted from the DSM 5 and statistics are from the NIMH website: